Varvara — Collection of textile patterns inspired by women of the avant-garde

 Benita Koch-Otte (1892–1976)

-A Bauhaus weaver and thinker, she championed simplicity with purpose.
-Her textiles were modern, minimal, and deeply attuned to the human form and space.
+A Bauhaus weaver and educator, Koch-Otte championed simplicity with purpose.
+Her textiles were modern and minimal made to work in the spaces and on the bodies they were designed for.

 OLGA